GETTING WILD IN IDYLLWILD

 And since Erica was a fellow artist, this was such a beautiful thing to share.
 Erica also had a painting of a blue Morpho.
 We both appreciated the nuances of their glowing aqua wings.

-Our time ended with a Scrabble game back at the hotel before I headed back to LA.
+Our time ended with a Scrabble game back at the hotel before I headed to the airport.
 Her husband took our picture and I was so glad I had made the time to add on this side trip.
 The memories were unforgettable!

 “In Every Smile” is a song that embraces smiles, laughter and love.
 It is how I want to be thought of – not simply after I’m gone, but in the present.